bobmonsour/bobmonsour.com/src/posts/one-amazing-sunset.md

 image:
   source: "sunset5.jpg"
   alt: "My wife and our dog silhouetted against the sunset"
-  caption: My wife, Sandra and our dog Soda
+  caption: My wife, Sandra and our dog Soda in Carmel
 ---

 We've been spending the last few days in Carmel CA, a truly beautiful place.
 The beach is our favorite place.
 Our dog, Soda, can run off leash and play around with all the other dogs and we can get a nice refreshing walk into our day.
 Yesterday, the sunset was amazing.
 I took a few photos and wanted to share them.